The journey to autonomy

 • Helping make breakfast (e.g., putting bread in the toaster and pouring cereal or yogurt into a bowl).

-• Feeding the family pet.
+• Feeding the family pet (with supervision).

 The various facets of autonomy

-Autonomy isn’t just about what your child can do on their own.
-It also has to do with their language skills and their cognitive, socio-emotional, and moral development.
 For example, when your child learns a new word or says “Want water!” for the first time, they’re developing language autonomy.
 When they start asking questions, learn to sort their toy cars by colour, and understand that objects still exist when they’re out of sight, they’re developing cognitive autonomy.
-And when they begin expressing preferences, following instructions, enjoying other children’s company, and playing alone for short periods, they’re gradually developing social, emotional, and moral autonomy.

 • Go at your child’s pace and pay attention to the signals they send you.
 For example, if they wriggle while you’re holding them, that may be a sign that they want to try getting around on their own.
-If they grab the spoon while you’re feeding them, they may want to try feeding themself.
+If they grab the spoon while you’re feeding them, they may want to feed themself.

 • Teach them how to do things.
-Instead of carrying your 2-year-old up or down the stairs for example, show them how to climb the steps on their own and let them give it a shot, staying by their side in case they need help.
-Similarly, if you want your child to help you with certain tasks, explain how you do them (e.g., “You see, I put the cup here and the utensils here.”).
-Be prepared to repeat yourself often.
-Learning new things takes time and lots of repetition.
+Instead of carrying your 2-year-old up or down the stairs, for example, show them how to climb the steps on their own, and then let them give it a shot, staying by their side in case they need help.
+Similarly, if you want your child to help you with a task, explain how to do it (e.g., “See?
+I put the cup here and the utensils here.”).
+Be prepared to repeat yourself multiple times.
+Learning new things takes time and lots of practice.

 • Always allow an extra 10 minutes in your schedule when your child starts to do things on their own.
-You’ll get back the time you devote to fostering your child’s autonomy later, when they’re able to do more things without your help.
+You’ll get back the time you devote to fostering your child’s autonomy later, when they’re able to do more tasks without your help.

 • Comfort your child if they start to cry or get mad because of a task they’re struggling with.